dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 There are four ways to use the formatter:

 * `dafny format <one or more .dfy files or folders>` formats the given Dafny files and the Dafny files in the folders, recursively, altering the files in place.
 For example, `dafny format .` formats all the Dafny files recursively in the current folder.
-* `dafny format --print file.dfy` formats each file but instead of altering the files, output the formatted content to stdout
+* `dafny format --print <files and/or folders>` formats each file but instead of altering the files, output the formatted content to stdout
 * `dafny format --check file.dfy` does not alter files.
 It will print a message concerning which files need formatting.

 You can also use `--stdin` instead of providing a file to format a full Dafny file from the standard input.